Short-form content agency vs freelancer: which should you hire?

 Is it better to hire a freelancer or an agency for short-form content?

-Hire a freelancer for low, steady volume when you want a direct, cheaper relationship.
-Hire an agency when you post consistently and cannot afford a quiet week if one person is unavailable.
-The deciding factor is reliability at your real posting volume, not the headline rate.
+Hire a freelancer for low, steady volume when you want a direct, cheaper relationship and are happy to post the clips yourself.
+Hire an agency when you post consistently, cannot afford a quiet week if one person is unavailable, and want the posting handled too.
+The deciding factor is reliability and how much gets done for you, not the headline rate.

 Are content agencies more expensive than freelancers?

-Often the per-clip rate is higher, but an agency includes cover, capacity and a wider range of skills, so your posting does not stop when one person is out.
+Often the per-clip rate is higher, but an agency includes cover, capacity, a wider range of skills, and usually the posting, so your content does not stop when one person is out.
 Whether that is worth it depends on how much a missed week of content costs you.